 These specialists assess individuals and families for genetic disorders and maladies.
 Partly due to advancing technologies, these jobs will see 29 percent growth with salaries of $68,000.

 Respiratory therapists help people whose illnesses cause breathing difficulties.
-Respiratory therapist jobs will grow by 12 percent in 2016 and they earn $57,000 per year, and jobs are projected to grow by 12 percent.
+Salaries average $57,000 per year, and jobs are projected to grow by 12 percent.

 Want to learn More?